Not As Fragile As You May Think

 - A soufflé must be eaten immediately upon being taken out of the oven.
 This is not just for presentation, although that matters, but also for taste, as this is when they're at their best.
 So decide what time you want to serve your soufflé and back into when to make each step.
 You can prepare the flavored base an hour or so in advance and keep at room temperature in a large mixing bowl with a piece of plastic wrap pressed against the surface (this prevents it from developing a skin).
 While you may be able to beat the egg whites in advance, there's the risk they may break down as they sit so I recommend beating the egg whites while the oven is pre-heating; when the oven is hot, fold the beaten whites into the base and cook immediately.
 Most soufflés bake in about 20 to 30 minutes.

-I love being able to take a familiar and quotidian ingredient and turn it into something unexpected and flavorful -- and what does this more than a soufflé?
+I love being able to take a familiar and quotidian ingredient (an egg) and turn it into something unexpected and flavorful -- and what does this more than a soufflé?
 I hope I've convinced you that despite their reputation, they are almost bulletproof.
 We've added two recipes: one is savory and made with goat cheese; the other is a dessert version with Grand Marnier.
 Add a salad and a loaf of favorite bread and a soufflé is a main course.
 Make space in the top of a just baked sweet soufflé for a pour of custard sauce or softly whipped cream and dessert will be magic.

 As Julia wrote, what you really will have created is "an automatic happenstance."
 I would add, perhaps also a little glamour.